STATS-UOA/databunker/README.md

 ## Overview

-[A collection `.csv` data files](https://github.com/STATS-UOA/databunker/tree/master/data).
-To explore the data before downloading follow [this link](https://stats-uoa.github.io/databunker/).
+[A collection of `.csv` data files](https://github.com/STATS-UOA/databunker/tree/master/data).
+For a simple codebook overview the data follow [this link](https://stats-uoa.github.io/databunker/).

 ## Reading in data directly from the URL.